notcat/portfolio/index.md

+Posted 2020, edited 2020.
+Old, but and unrefined but raw in the best way possible.

 ## Unity Game Development

 My newest project taking up all my time is a multiplayer remake of the Wii Play: Tanks! minigame from a decade ago using **C#** and Unity!.
 I spent hours playing this game doing the co-op mode and wished it was multiplayer forever.
 The game features networking and a proxy server to allow peer-to-peer hosting and a matchmaking system is currently in the works.